-A. Once a Lender has met the MAP approval requirements under section 2.1.B.1 and B.2, the Lender must submit the following information, in the following format to ORCF to obtain Section 232 approval as described in section 2.1.B.3:

-1. Cover Letter.

-2. Exhibit A. Name of applicant, address, employer identification number, contact person or persons, telephone and fax number, e-mail address, branch offices for residential healthcare facility business with address, telephone and e-mail address, and the FHA Mortgagee ID Number.

-3. Exhibit B. Evidence of approval from FHA's Multifamily Asset Counterparty Oversight Division (MACOD) Counterparty Oversight Branch (COB) or appropriate FHA-designated entity in accordance with 24 CFR Part 202 and the Single Family Housing Policy Handbook (HUD Handbook 4000.1), including the most recent recertification, if any.

-4. Exhibit C. Evidence of MAP Approval

-5. Exhibit D. A lenderLender certification that the lenderLender will only use underwriters for Section 232 mortgages that have already been approved as Section 232 Healthcare Underwriters or who obtain approval as set forth in Section 2.3 below.

-B. A Lender must submit two copies of its application to: the Multifamily Asset Counterparty Oversight Division, Counterparty Oversight Branch, Attention: OHP Section 232 Approvals.
+- A. Once a Lender has met the MAP approval requirements under section 2.1.B.1 and B.2, the Lender must submit the following information, in the following format to ORCF to obtain Section 232 approval as described in section 2.1.B.3: - 1.
+Cover Letter. - 2.
+Exhibit A. Name of applicant, address, employer identification number, contact person or persons, telephone and fax number, e-mail address, branch offices for residential healthcare facility business with address, telephone and e-mail address, and the FHA Mortgagee ID Number. - 3.
+Exhibit B. Evidence of approval from FHA's Multifamily Asset Counterparty Oversight Division (MACOD) or appropriate FHA-designated entity in accordance with 24 CFR Part 202 and the Single Family Housing Policy Handbook (HUD Handbook 4000.1), including the most recent recertification, if any. - 4.
+Exhibit C. Evidence of MAP Approval - 5.
+Exhibit D. A lender certification that the lender will only use underwriters for Section 232 mortgages that have already been approved as Section 232 Healthcare Underwriters or who obtain approval as set forth in Section 2.3 below. - B. A Lender must submit two copies of its application to: